junxit/us-congress-code/title-22/chapter-7/sec-285x.md

 - **(a)** *United States share*
   - **(1)** The United States Governor of the Bank is authorized to subscribe on behalf of the United States to one hundred twenty-three thousand three hundred and seventy-five additional shares of the capital stock of the Bank.
   - **(2)** Any subscription to the capital stock of the Bank shall be effective only to such extent or in such amounts as are provided in advance in appropriation Acts.
-- **(b)** *Authorization of appropriations* In order to pay for the increase in the United States subscription to the Bank provided for in subsection (a) of this section, there are authorized to be appropriated, without fiscal year limitation, $1,322,999,476 for payment by the Secretary of the Treasury.
+- **(b)** *Authorization of appropriations* In order to pay for the increase in the United States subscription to the Bank provided for in subsection (a), there are authorized to be appropriated, without fiscal year limitation, $1,322,999,476 for payment by the Secretary of the Treasury.
 - **(c)** *Continued membership of Republic of China in Bank*
   - **(1)** The Congress hereby finds that—
     - **(A)** the Republic of China (Taiwan) is a charter member in good standing of the Asian Development Bank;